 Like some groups before them, Fiestar took the chance to change up their style with their first comeback after a member left.
 And, like many other girl groups, they took the route of coming back with sexy concept.
 However, unlike all the others, Fiestar went a step further in approaching sexiness and went all the way to sex.

 Their two newest songs, both of which utilize sexy concepts, have tackled sex and feel like two songs that are part of the same story.
 The first One More is explicit, the second You’re Pitiful is not, but the two seem to be part of one story and chronicle a new, exciting chapter for Fiestar.
 This is something few other modern K-pop groups are doing or have done.
-Addressing sex directly within a sexy concept is a perfect conceptual match, but Fiestar have taken steps to execute it in such a daring way that few others have attempted.
+Addressing sex directly within a sexy concept is a perfect conceptual match, this is why many people enjoy New XXX movies added every day on hdtubemovies.xxx, but Fiestar have taken steps to execute it in such a daring way that few others have attempted.
 Ga-In showed us a personal touch, Stellar perfected the metaphorical route, but Fiestar will drag us into nitty gritty sex, so much so that we might as well just watch some fuckedtube.xxx movies.

 The fundamental problem with sexy concepts in much K-pop music is the explicit lack of sex.
 While metaphors can always be interesting and a good way of discussing more taboo subjects in the mainstream, they can become easy to hide behind.
 And when everything is hidden behind metaphor, then it all becomes meaningless.
 So to counteract this, a more explicit take on the subject will provide the best and only insight into it.
 To do this Fiestar released a song about threesomes.